MUSIC IN THE BRIDGE BENEFICE

 The end of the Bridge Benefice

-After 35 years of fruitful collaboration, friendship and community, the Bridge Benefice is being dissolved.
-The ties joining the three parishes of Sturminster Marshall, Kingston Lacy and Shapwick are to be broken and sadly we are having to go our separate ways.
-St Mary's, Sturminster Marshall, is to be absorbed into the Red Post Benefice.
-St Stephen's, Kingston Lacy, and St Bartholomew's, Shapwick will merge to become a single parish, which in turn will become part of the Wimborne Villages Benefice.
+After 35 years of fruitful collaboration, friendship and community, the Bridge Benefice is no more.
+The ties joining the three parishes of Sturminster Marshall, Kingston Lacy and Shapwick have been broken and sadly we are having to go our separate ways.
+St Mary's, Sturminster Marshall, is now part of the Red Post Benefice.
+St Stephen's, Kingston Lacy, and St Bartholomew's, Shapwick have joined the Wimborne Villages Benefice.

 The end of the Bridge Benefice Choir